gabchouraqui/portfolio.io/PYTHON/README.md

 ### (H).
 Earthquake API Analysis

-- **Description**: This assignment was to do analysis of different earthquake around the globe and by using an API, finding the best earthquake next to...a roller coaster!
+- **Description**: This assignment was to do analysis of different earthquake around the globe by using an API.

 - **Features**:
   - Datetime